vtkuzmin/HRL_DQN/README.md

 ## environments

-Testing environment
+The testing environment used in the experiments

 ## utils

-utils needed for plotting and DQN implementation
+Utils needed for plotting and DQN implementation.

-/environments contains the testing environment (arm_env_dqn) and the environments for training the options (arm_env_dqn_go_down and arm_env_dqn_lift_cube)

-/utils contains the file  dqn_utils.py with needed utils to implement the DQN algorithm (with or without options)

-    dqn_utils.py
+The file  dqn_utils.py contains the following:

 	    huber_loss
 	    Constant Piecewise Linear Schedules